 Margaret Atwood's Aunt's Tale

-And to finish off these reading tips for the holidays, nothing better than a dystopia.
+And to finish off these reading tips for the holidays, nothing better than a distopia.
 That was super well spoken in 2017, with a series by HULU that won so many awards and the wonderful author who even won a Nobel Peace Prize.
 It is to close this list of readings for the holidays with Golden Key it is not?!

 The story of the maid, also has a review here on the blog, if you want to check out more about this wonderful work just click here and get to know this book better.
 And standing up straight and stomach upset with this latest book from reading list for the holidays.